 - some housing associations, private care homes and private hospitals

 How does the Human Rights Act protect people with mental health problems?

-If you have a mental health problem, the Human Rights Act means you should be treated with dignity and respect by staff and service providers.
+If you have a mental health problem, the Human Rights Act means staff and service providers should treat you with dignity and respect.
 Mental health, social services and emergency services staff must comply with your human rights.

 If you’re detained under the Mental Health Act (‘sectioned’), knowing your rights can be a way to question and change how you’re looked after.

 There are 16 rights or articles in the Human Rights Act.
 We’ve looked at the most important ones for people with mental health problems.

 This means that nobody, including the state, can try to end your life.
 The government must make laws to protect you and, in some circumstances, protect you if your life is at risk.
 It also means the government must investigate suspicious deaths and deaths in custody.